 My typical approach for running a POC is to leverage “Design Thinking”.
 Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems.

-- Infrastructure: database, server, build servers, device management tools, networking hardware
+- Infrastructure: Databases, App servers, build servers, device management tools, networking hardware

 Typical questions I ask as part of this process include:

 Once the problem has been defined, now it is time to put all of your cards on the table.
-Spend time reviewing the history of the problem and understanding current constraints.
+Spend time reviewing the history of the problem and understanding of current constraints.
 Some companies want to protect against retooling developers.
 Others do not want to invest in retraining end-users.
-While some are very open to making a decision that is the very best fit for ‘right now’.
+While some are very open to making a decision, that is the very best fit for ‘right now.’